 Specification 9 of the standard Registry Contract for new gTLDs is the “Registry Operator Code of Conduct” (shown in Appendix B).
 The Registry Code of Conduct requires open and non-discriminatory access to registrars and registrants seeking to register domain names.
 It also prohibits the registry operator from registering domains in its own right, subject to narrow exceptions.

-To accommodate a new gTLD operator who wishes to maintain all domain name registrations for its own exclusive use, ICANN may grant an exemption to this Code of Conduct.
+To accommodate new gTLD operators who wish to maintain all domain name registrations in the TLD for their own exclusive use, ICANN may grant an exemption to this Code of Conduct.
 Conditions and criteria for ICANN to grant that exemption are set forth in paragraph 6 of the Code of Conduct.

-In October 2012, several GNSO contracted parties suggested that the working group identify measures that not apply to new gTLDs that are operating under this exemption to the Code of Conduct.
+In October 2012, several GNSO contracted parties suggested that the working group identify measures that do not apply to new gTLDs that are operating under this exemption to the Code of Conduct.

 The working group adopted the following definitions to accommodate this request: